A gut-friendly peanut butter protein powder.

 acacia gum, acesulfame potassium, artificial flavors, aspartame, carob bean gum, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol

-our chocolate protein power ingredients:
+our peanut butter protein powder ingredients:

 egg whites, peanuts, coconut, monk fruit